bigskysoftware/htmx/www/docs.md

 * Now any [HTTP verb](https://en.wikipedia.org/wiki/HTTP_Verbs), not just `GET` and `POST`, can be used
 * Now any element, not just the entire window, can be the target for update by the request

-Note that when you are using htmx, on the server side you respond with *HTML*, not *JSON*.
+Note that when you are using htmx, on the server side you typically respond with *HTML*, not *JSON*.
 This keeps you firmly within the [original web programming model](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), using [Hypertext As The Engine Of Application State](https://en.wikipedia.org/wiki/HATEOAS) without even needing to really understand that concept.